Get recommendation

 - `risk_signals.device.graphic_card` (string)

-Device graphic card, as received from the web platform
+Device graphics card, as received from the web platform.

 - `risk_signals.device.model` (string)